Inground Pools: Gunite, Fiberglass, Vinyl Swimming Pools

 Durability

 Technological advancements have made vinyl pool liner structures much more durable than in the past.
 However, getting the right thickness is crucial as the liner could tear easily.
+Taking care of a vinyl pool is critical to its lifespan.
+However, even with proper care, a vinyl liner has a lifespan of approximately 5-9 years.

 Maintenance